ept/crdt-website/pages/implementations.md

 * [Cobox](https://cobox.cloud), a collaborative data hosting platform [uses CRDTs](https://develop.cobox.cloud/core_technologies.html#kappa-core) to syncronize edits to files on disk.

 * [RetroShare](https://retroshare.cc/), a friend to friend communication platform uses GXS (General eXchange System) which have CRDT properties to implement decentralized forums, blogs, mailing system etc.

+* [StoryArk](https://storyark.eu), an offline-first, privacy-centric social media app where the entire database is one big CRDT, making it trivial to merge real-time changes with the backend.

 ## Automerge users